lpereira/lwan/README.md

 > :bulb: **Note:** Files smaller than 16KiB will be compressed in RAM for
 > the duration specified in the `cache_for` setting.
 Lwan will always try
 > to compress with deflate, and will optionally compress with Brotli and
-> ZSTD.
-If the compression isn't worth it (e.g.  adding the
-> `Content-Encoding` headers would make the resulting response larger than
-> the uncompressed file contents), Lwan won't small send compressed files.
-> For these files, Lwan tries sending the gzipped version if that's found
-> in the filesystem and the client requested this encoding.
+> zstd (if Lwan has been built with proper support).
 >
+> In cases where compression wouldn't be worth the effort (e.g. adding the
+> `Content-Encoding` header would result in a larger response than sending
+> the uncompressed file, usually the case for very small files), Lwan won't
+> spend time compressing a file.
+>
 > For files larger than 16KiB, Lwan will not attempt to compress them.
 In
 > future versions, it might do this and send responses using
 > chunked-encoding while the file is being compressed (up to a certain
 > limit, of course), but for now, only precompressed files (see
 > `serve_precompressed_path` setting in the table above) are considered.
+>
+> For all cases, Lwan might try using the gzipped version if that's found in
+> the filesystem and the client requested this encoding.

 ##### Variables for `directory_list_template`